ChadElias/aws-codebuild-custom-docker-image/README.md

 For example if you wanted to run the following command in your buildspec.yml

 ```
-$ aws s3 cp localfilename s3://CODE_BUILD_ENVIRONMENT_VARIABLE_BUCKET_NAME --profile default
+$ aws s3 cp localfilename s3://BUILD_OUTPUT_BUCKET --profile default
 ```

-You would need an IAM Role to reflect those permissions.
+You would need an IAM Role in your CloudFormation script to reflect those permissions.
 For example
 ```
 CodeBuildServiceRole:
     Type: AWS::IAM::Role